ananmkabaha/MaRVeL/README.md

 </div>

 <strong>Installat ERAN dependencies:</strong><br />
-Please follow the instructions in https://github.com/eth-sri/eran <br/>
+(1) Follow the instructions in https://github.com/eth-sri/eran <br/>
-MaRVeL assumes that ELINA's folder exists into the folder of MaRVeL_system.
+(2) Move ELINA's folder into the folder of MaRVeL_system.

 <strong>MaRVeL parameters:</strong><br />
 --netname: the network name, the extension can be only .onnx<br />